abhishekdbihani/abhishekdbihani.github.io/index.md

 ---

 I am currently a graduate researcher at the University of Texas at Austin studying fluid flow in rocks.
 My PhD research focus is on simulating hydrocarbon/CO2 flow in mudrocks to reduce risk during hydrocarbon exploration or CO2 sequestration.
-My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogenous rocks.
+My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks.

 Before graduate school, I worked as a Reservoir Engineer at Oil India Limited where our team improved oil recovery through reservoir and well-level analysis for 500+ wells using analytics and modeling.
 I completed my Bachelor of Petroleum Engineering from the University of Pune, and I interned at Oil and Natural Gas Corporation of India and Essar Oil Limited in Mumbai during my undergraduate studies.